An Efficient Closed-Form Solution to Full Visual-Inertial State Initialization: Initial Velocity, Translation, Gravity and Accelerometer Bias

-This yields an initialization method that initializes $\R^{ij}$ and $\bias^g$ from just the first two frames, and the rest of the states when they become observable, as illustrated in pseudocode by the Algorithm~\ref{alg:viinit}.
-A detailed analysis of the observability criteria follows in the next subsection.
+This yields an initialization method that initializes $\R_{ij}$ and $\bias^g$ from just the first two frames, and the rest of the states when they become observable, as illustrated in pseudocode by the Algorithm~\ref{alg:viinit}.
+A detailed analysis of the observability criteria follows in the next subsection. {Although feature depths appear in the linear formulation, they are treated as nuisance variables and not estimated recursively.
+Unlike filter-based methods such as OpenVINS~\cite{geneva2020openvins}, depths are implicitly eliminated and never used beyond initialization.
+Our observability tests assess numerical conditioning of the reduced system, rather than enforcing depth convergence.}